priyaraji163/Monostable-Multivibrator/README.md

 •	Increasing R or C increases pulse duration.
 •	Used in timers, delay circuits, and pulse generation applications.
 ## Viva Questions
-1. What is a monostable multivibrator?
+1. What is a monostable multivibrator?<br>
+A monostable multivibrator is a circuit that has one stable state and one unstable state.
+When a trigger pulse is applied, it switches to the unstable state for a fixed time and then automatically returns to the stable state.
-2. Write the pulse width formula.
+2. Write the pulse width formula.<br>
+T=1.1RC
-3. What is the stable state of monostable?
+3. What is the stable state of monostable?<br>
+The stable state is the LOW output state.
+The circuit remains in this state until a trigger pulse is applied
-4. Why is it called “one-shot”?
+4. Why is it called “one-shot”?<br>
+It is called “one-shot” because:

+For each trigger input,

+It produces only one output pulse,

+Then automatically returns to its stable state.
-5. What happens if capacitor value increases?
+5. What happens if capacitor value increases?<br>
+If the capacitance increases:

+The pulse width increases.

+The output stays HIGH for a longer time.

+Because
+𝑇
+=
+1.1
+𝑅
+𝐶
+T=1.1RC, increasing C increases T.